abderrahimAMZ/my-blog-site/articles/type-faster-than-people-can-read.md

-# why typing fast is a necessity and not a luxury.
+# why typing fast is a necessity and not a luxury